 How To Make Corn Black Bean Burritos:

-Cook the rice according to package directions.
+Cook the rice according to the package directions.
 I only had the Rice Pilaf flavor tonight, and I think I liked it better than the Mexican rice.
-But, use whatever you have on hand.
+But use whatever you have on hand.

-Once its rolled, you can top it with whatever toppings you like.
-My favorites- lettuce, diced avocado with a squeeze of lime juice and salt, sliced olives, sour cream, and salsa.
+Once it’s rolled, you can top it with whatever toppings you like.
+My favorites- are lettuce, diced avocado with a squeeze of lime juice and salt, sliced olives, sour cream, and salsa.

-This totally hit the spot tonight.
+This hit the spot tonight.
 Save your leftovers for Taco Puffs tomorrow night!